Decorative arts and design museums

 Husova 18, 662 26 Brno

-The Moravian Gallery in Brno is the second largest museum of art in the Czech Republic.
-It was founded in 1961 after collections from the Moravian Museum of Applied Arts and the Picture Gallery of the Moravian Museum had unified.
-It operates five buildings: Pražák Palace; the Museum of Applied Arts; Governor’s Palace; an architect, Dušan Jurkovič’s own villa; and Josef Hoffmann’s birthplace in Brtnice, which is the workplace shared with the Museum of Applied Arts (MAK), Vienna.
-It is the only art museum in our country that perceives fine art culture in overall manner, and works with art coming from the earliest times to modern and contemporary items, photographs, applied arts, graphic design and architecture.
+The Moravian Gallery in Brno is the second largest art museum in the Czech Republic.
+It was founded in 1961 after unifying collections from the Moravian Museum of Applied Arts and the Picture Gallery of the Moravian Museum.
+It operates five buildings: Pražák Palace; the Museum of Applied Arts; Governor’s Palace; Architect Dušan Jurkovič’s own villa; and Josef Hoffmann’s Natal House in Brtnice, which is the workplace shared with the Museum of Applied Arts (MAK), Vienna.
+It is the only art museum in our country that perceives fine arts culture in overall, and works with free art coming from the earliest times to the present times, with photograph, applied arts, graphic design and architecture.

 Museum of Art and Design Benešov